Enjoy Free Shipping On Orders Over $75!

 Salix is contraindicated in anuria.
 Therapy should be discontinued in cases of progressive renal disease if increasing azotemia and oliguria occur during the treatment.
 Sudden alterations of fluid and electrolyte imbalance in an animal with cirrhosis may precipitate hepatic coma, therefore observation during period of therapy is necessary.
 In hepatic coma and in states of electrolyte depletion, therapy should not be instituted until the basic condition is improved or corrected.
 Potassium supplementation may be necessary in cases routinely treated with potassium-depleting steroids.

 Salix is a highly effective diuretic and if given in excessive amounts as with any diuretic may lead to excessive diuresis which could result in electrolyte imbalance, dehydration and reduction of plasma volume enhancing the risk of circulatory collapse, thrombosis, and embolism.
 Therefore, the animal should be observed for early signs of fluid depletion with electrolyte imbalance, and corrective measures administered.
 Excessive loss of potassium in patients receiving digitalis or its glycosides may precipitate digitalis toxicity.
 Caution should be exercised in animals administered potassium-depleting steroids.
+It is important to correct potassium deficiency with dietary supplementation.
+Caution should be exercised in prescribing enteric-coated potassium tablets.
+Consult your veterinarian and see package insert for full information regarding contraindications, warnings, and precautions.

 Salix is a registered trademark of Intervet Inc., d/b/a Merck Animal Health, a subsidiary of Merck & Co.
 Inc.